-LAKE OESA is more inaccessible than McArthur.
+Lake Oesa is less easily reached than McArthur.
 One follows the trail around the lake from the Chalet to the foot of the Seven Sisters Waterfall and clambers up a steep bit to a plateau, and more steep bits to higher plateaus.
-In the bosom of the highest one of all is Lake Oesa, which is smaller than either O'Hara and McArthur, and neither so green as the one, nor so blue as the other.
+In the bosom of the highest one of all is Lake Oesa, which is smaller than either O'Hara or McArthur, and neither so green as the one nor so blue as the other.
 The very spirit of silence broods over Oesa.
 In its serenity it seems to be as remote from the living world as if it were in the moon.